64J0/64J0/README.md

 ### Hi, my name is Vinícius Gajo 👋

-> Searching for the Truth, the Beauty and the Goodness.
+> Searching for the Truth, the Beauty, the Goodness and finally εὐδαιμονία.

 ### About me:

-Mechatronics engineer graduated at CEFET-MG (bachelor, 2021), and post-graduated on Software Engineering and Architecture from FIA Business School (Lato Sensu, 2024).
+Mechatronics engineer graduated at CEFET-MG (Bachelor, 2021), and post-graduated on Software Engineering and Architecture from FIA Business School (Lato Sensu, 2024).
 I'm actually a software engineer with experience in WEB development (full-stack), functional programming, a bit of security and networks, cloud